mysteryx93/OntraportApi.NET/README.md

 { }
 ```

+You can obtain ObjectTypeId in Ontraport by clicking on the custom object.
+It's ID will appear in the address bar (ex: https://app.ontraport.com/#!/o_recording10000/listAll), starting at 10000.

 2. Register it in ConfigureServices in Startup.cs

 ```c#
 services.AddTransient<IOntraportRecordings, OntraportRecordings>();
 ```

-3. Obtain your list of custom fields using the *OntraportRecordings.GetCustomFieldsAsync* method.
-Obtain your ObjectTypeId using *IOntraportCustomObjects.SelectAsync*.

-4. Add all custom fields to your custom object.
+3. Add all custom fields to your custom object.
 Your class inherits from ApiCustomObjectBase.

+Obtain your list of custom fields using the *OntraportRecordings.GetCustomFieldsAsync()* method.

 ```c#
 public class ApiRecording : ApiCustomObjectBase